Presentation✯

 Ending the Session✯

-The session ends as usual: by clicking on your name in the menu, then 'logout' or 'disconnect', depending on the language used.
+The session ends as usual: by clicking on your name in the menu and then 'logout' or 'disconnect', depending on the language used.

 Do not close your X2GO window before properly exiting your session.